johnston9/shot-caller-production/README.md

 [Back to Table of Content](#table-of-content)

-3. As a Returning User, I want to see what people are saying about the app and know if it is professional and trustworthy.
-4. As a Returning User, I want purchase products easily.

 ### Returning User Goals

 1. #### As a Returning User, I want to easily login and logout.